 |10.||Changes, updates and consent|

-We only collect information we believe is necessary for our legitimate business interests.
-Here is a list of the type of personal information we request, collect or you provide:
+We collect information we believe is necessary for our legitimate business interests.
+Here are some examples of the type of personal information we request, collect or you provide:

-i) Name, contact information and payment details: Users may access some of the areas of the Websites without providing any personal information to Ancestry.
+i) Name, contact information and payment details: Users may access some of the areas of the Websites without providing any personal information to Ancestry or its Group Companies.
 To gain access to certain parts of the Websites, it will be necessary to create a registered user account by providing your name, email address, and a password.
 To gain full access to the paid members-only areas (including through a free trial), Ancestry also asks for your postal address and payment details (such as a credit or debit card number) to facilitate payment and fulfillment for any subscription or purchases you may choose to make through the Websites.
-The amount of other personal information you decide to submit to Ancestry is up to you but understand that your experience of the Websites may suffer if you choose to provide no additional information.
+The amount of other personal information you decide to submit to Ancestry or its Group Companies is up to you but understand that your experience of the Websites may suffer, and certain of the Websites and Services or their features may be inaccessible or ineffective, if you choose to provide no additional information.

-ii) Your background and interests: As a user of the Websites, you can choose to share certain information about yourself, such as your age, gender, background and interests with other users, such as in your user profile.
+ii) Your background, interests, and activity on the Websites: As a User, you can choose to share certain information about yourself, such as your age, gender, background and interests with other Users, such as in your user profile.
 The amount and type of information you share in this way is entirely your choice.
-Information about some of your activity on the Website, such as historical records you save, may also be shared with other users in order to help you connect with others performing similar research.
+Information about some of your activity on the Website, such as historical records you save or Ancestry Academy courses you've taken, may also be shared with others in order to help you connect with others performing similar research.
 The information that you input about yourself on the Websites may result in the creation of a profile about you.
-You have some control over your profile, such as whether other users can search for or contact you, on your Account page.
-See Managing your privacy settings below for more information on how you can edit or control what you allow other users to see about you and your activity on the Websites.
+You have some control over your profile, such as whether other users on the Ancestry Network can search for or contact you, on your Account page.
+See Managing your privacy settings below for more information on how you can edit or control what you allow other Users to see about you and your activity on the Websites.

-iii) Your family and others: You may also post personal information about yourself and others in the course of doing research on our Websites, e.g., adding a photo, adding information about a historical person, or sharing a photo with another user through our Services.
-You should obtain the consent from the living persons about which you want to post personal information on the Websites, or, if the person is under the age of 18, the consent of their parent or guardian.
-Similarly, others may post personal information about you in the course of conducting research on our Websites.
+iii) Your family and others: You may also post personal information about yourself and others in the course of doing research on our Websites, e.g., adding a photo, adding information about a historical person, creating family trees, or sharing a photo with another User through our Services.
+You must obtain the consent from the living persons about whom you want to post personal information on the Websites, or, if the person is under the age of 18, the consent of their parent or guardian.
+Similarly, others may post personal information about you in the course of conducting research on our Websites or elsewhere on the websites of our Group Companies.

 Please note: Ancestry also publishes records on its Websites that it has obtained from many sources, with appropriate consents and permissions where relevant.
 Some of these records may contain personal information that relates to living individuals, which may include you or your family members, usually from public record sources.
 Ancestry and its affiliates and agents take reasonable steps to assure that the documents do not include sensitive, personal information about living individuals.
 See our Privacy Center for more information.

-iv) Your opinions and comments: If you participate in community discussions, chats, communications with us or between you and other users, in disputes and while communicating with member services, Ancestry will capture that information.
-You should be aware that any information you provide in these areas may be read, collected, and used by others who access them.
-To request removal of your personal information from our blog or community forum, contact us by the contact information below and we will consider it for removal.
+iv) Your opinions and comments: If you post any comments on the Websites or participate in community discussions, chats, communications with us or between you and other Users, in disputes and while communicating with member services, Ancestry will capture that information.
+You should be aware that any information you provide in these areas can be read, collected, and used by others who access them.

-v) Minors: Our Websites and Services are intended for adults.
+vii) Minors: Our Websites and Services are intended for adults.
 Ancestry relies upon parents or guardians 18 years of age or older to determine if the Websites and Services are appropriate for use by individuals under the age of 18.
 When a minor uses the Websites, the parent or guardian of that minor will be held responsible for the minor’s actions and are deemed to have consented to the use of the minor’s information by Ancestry.
+Use of the Websites by children under the age of 13 is prohibited.
 We do not knowingly seek or collect personal information from children under the age of 13.
-If Ancestry becomes aware that we have unknowingly collected personal information from a child under the age of 13, we will make commercially reasonable efforts to delete such information from our databases.
+If Ancestry becomes aware that we have unknowingly collected personal information from a child under the age of 13, we will delete such information from our databases.
+Persons under the age of 18 may request removal of information or content that they have posted per the procedures described in Section 5 below.

-Any personal information, that personal information you provide us or that we otherwise collect may be transferred to and stored and processed in other countries which may provide a different level of protection for personal data than in your country of residence.
-By allowing us to collect personal information, you specifically consent to the transfer, storage, and processing of that personal information.
-Please be aware that any personal information you elect to post on our Websites may be made available elsewhere within the Ancestry Community and may be visible to both registered and non-registered users of the Websites.
+Any personal information you provide us or that we otherwise collect is transferred to, stored and processed in the United States or in other countries where we, our Group Companies, or service providers maintain facilities.
+We take measures to ensure adequate safeguards for personal information and that your personal information is stored and processed in compliance with this Privacy Statement and applicable laws.
+By allowing us to collect personal information, you specifically consent to such transfer, storage, and processing of that personal information.
+Please be aware that any personal information you elect to put on our Websites may be made available elsewhere within the Ancestry Community and may be visible to both registered and non-registered Users of the Websites, subject to your rights to control or remove certain information, as provided below.

-Subject to the restrictions described in this Privacy Statement and applicable law, we may use personal information for any reasonable purpose related to the business, including to communicate with you, to provide you information about Ancestry’s products and services, to respond to your requests, to update our product offerings, to improve the content and User experience on the Websites, to let you know about offers of interest from Ancestry, and to prepare and perform demographic, benchmarking, advertising, marketing, and promotional studies.
-In particular we may use your personal information as follows:
+Subject to the restrictions described in this Privacy Statement and applicable law, we may use personal information for any reasonable purpose related to Ancestry's businesses and the Group Companies’ businesses, including to communicate with you, to provide you information about Ancestry’s and the Group Companies’ products and services, to respond to your requests, to update our product offerings, to improve the content and User experience on the Websites, to help you and others discover more about your family histories, to let you know about offers of interest from Ancestry or our Group Companies, and to prepare and perform demographic, benchmarking, advertising, marketing, and promotional studies.
+In particular we may use personal information as follows:

-i) To provide the Service: We primarily use your personal information to provide you with relevant information such as appropriate search results, information about content releases and product updates, or informational updates that you have requested through the Websites, or to address customer service needs and requests.
-Ancestry may also use personal information to let you know about new features, other users’ activity on the Websites, or other offers of interest from Ancestry.
-We also use your data to fulfill the purposes for which you have provided the personal information, such as processing your subscription.
+i) To provide the Services: We primarily use personal information to provide you with relevant information such as appropriate search results and instructional materials, to provide you with information about content releases and product updates, to help you and others discover more about your family histories, to provide informational updates that you have requested through the Websites, or to address customer service needs and requests.
+Ancestry may also use personal information to let you know about new features, other Users’ activity on the Websites, or other offers of interest from Ancestry.
+We also use personal data to fulfill the purposes for which you have provided the personal information, such as processing your subscription.
 See Managing your privacy settings below to learn how you can opt out or change your settings.

 iii) For internal business purposes: In order to improve the Websites and the Services (or to develop new products and services), we may use personal information for internal data analysis, studying how our Websites are used, identifying usage trends and determining the effectiveness of promotional campaigns.

 iv) To communicate with you: Ancestry may communicate with you for the purpose of informing you of issues with your membership or changes to Ancestry or of any Ancestry-related products and services.
-Our communications with you will generally be via email, but may be made via telephone, direct mail or another method of communication in select circumstances.
+Our communications with you will generally be via email, but may be made via telephone, direct mail, by posting on our Websites, or other methods of communication.
 You may also receive promotional offers from Ancestry or other third parties trusted by Ancestry.
-If you do not want to continue to receive promotional emails, you may opt out at any time by using the unsubscribe link listed in the email or see Managing your privacy settings below to learn how you can opt out or change your settings.
+If you do not want to receive promotional emails, you may opt out at any time by using the unsubscribe link listed in the email or see Managing your privacy settings below to learn how you can opt out or change your settings.
+If you have registered for more than one of the Websites, you may have to opt out or unsubscribe on each Website separately.
+For example, if you are registered on Newspapers.com and Ancestry.com, you will need to opt out on both sites separately.
 If you wish to opt out of other methods of communication, please contact us by the contact information below.

 v) To distribute advertisements: Ancestry strives to show you relevant advertisements.
-To that end, we use the information you provide to us, aggregated demographic information (such as women between the ages of 45-60), anonymized data compared to data from third parties, or the placement of cookies and other tracking technologies (as discussed in more detail below).
-In these ways, Ancestry can display relevant ads to appropriate users either on our Websites or on third party websites.
+To that end, we use the information you provide to us, aggregated demographic information (such as women between the ages of 45-60), anonymized data compared to and supplemented by data from third parties, or the placement of cookies and other tracking technologies (as discussed in more detail below).
+In these ways, Ancestry can display relevant ads to appropriate users either on our Websites, other Ancestry Community sites, or on third party websites.
 We do not provide advertisers with access to your individual account information.
-Ancestry does not sell, rent or otherwise distribute the personal information you provide us to these advertisers unless you have given us your consent to do so.
+Ancestry does not sell, rent or otherwise distribute the personal information you provide us to these advertisers unless you have separately given us your consent to do so.

 vi) To showcase your contributions: We may sometimes wish to highlight our Users’ contributions to the Websites and may include your contribution in a highlighted section of one of the Websites.
 When we do so, we will attribute your contribution and provide a link to your profile on the appropriate Website.

-ii) To Group Companies: We may share personal information with our Group Companies so that they may use personal information for the purposes described in this Privacy Statement.
+i) To Group Companies: We may share personal information with our Group Companies so that they may use personal information for the purposes described in this Privacy Statement, to provide the additional services of those Group Companies, and for the purposes of connecting you to users of the other websites operated by the Group Companies.
 Ancestry is responsible for the management of the jointly-used personal information.
-The Group Companies are subject to similar privacy statements.
+The Group Companies are subject to this Privacy Statement or similar privacy statements.
 Additionally, as our business continues to grow and change, we might restructure, buy, or sell subsidiaries or business units.
-In these transactions, customer information is often one of the transferred assets, remaining subject to promises made in then prevailing privacy statements.
+In these transactions, customer information is often one of the transferred assets, remaining subject to promises made in then prevailing privacy statements, and, accordingly, we may transfer personal information in connection with such transactions.
 Also, in the event that Ancestry, or substantially all of its assets or stock are acquired, transferred, disposed of (in whole or part and including in connection with any bankruptcy or similar proceedings), personal information will as a matter of course be one of the transferred assets.

-iii) Third-party service providers: Under the protection of appropriate agreements, we may disclose personal information to third party service providers we use to perform various tasks for us including for the purposes of data storage, consolidation, retrieval, analysis, or other processing, as well as effective management of customer information and to help us communicate with you.
-For example, we use third parties to process payments from you and to help manage our Websites and relationships with you.
-These third-parties are only given access to that information needed to perform their support functions, and are prohibited from using it for other purposes.
-These third parties include affiliated and unaffiliated service providers in in the United States, Europe and in other jurisdictions.
+iii) Service providers: Under the protection of appropriate agreements that require adherence to confidentiality obligations consistent with this Privacy Statement, we may disclose personal information to service providers we use to perform various tasks for us including for the purposes of data storage, consolidation, retrieval, analysis, or other processing, as well as effective management of customer information and to help us communicate with you.
+For example, we use vendors to process payments from you and to help manage our Websites and relationships with you.
+These third parties include affiliated and unaffiliated service providers in the United States, Europe and in other jurisdictions.

 To manage your privacy settings on Fold3.com, please click here.